 - Mode: Learn at your pace with recorded videos.
 So you can enroll at any time you want.

-- Discussion Forum: Apart from direct video calls, a discussion forum is available to interact and exchange ideas with the instructors and other students
+- Discussion Forum: The forum is to interact and exchange ideas with the instructors and other students

 - Total access period: 6 months from the day of enrolling.
 Additional extension will be made in special cases on request.